dwslab/melt/README.md

 Here, an Anaconda environment, named `matching` will be used.

 ## Modules Overview
-The ontology matching framework is grouped into multiple maven modules which are described in the following.
+The ontology matching framework is grouped into multiple maven modules which are described below.

-### yet-another-alignment-api (YAAA)
+### matching-yaaa
-Simple alignment API offering data structures for Ontology Alignments as well as additional alignment-related services.
+Simple alignment API (Yet Another Alignment API, YAAA) offering data structures for Ontology Alignments as well as additional alignment-related services.

 ### matching-base
 Contains the basic interfaces to implement a matcher e.g. MatcherURL.